getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 ### Built-in Objects

 There are several other object sub-types, usually referred to as built-in objects.
-For some of them, their names seem to imply they are directly related to their simple primitives counter-parts, but in fact, their relationship is more complicated, which we'll explore shortly.
+For some of them, complex primitives, their names seem to imply they are directly related to their simple primitives counter-parts, but in fact, their relationship is more complicated, which we'll explore shortly.

 * `String`
 * `Number`